Woakes Goes From Villain To Hero

 His final four balls went dot, dot, wicket, dot.
 Victory was ours … and I couldn’t quite believe what I’d seen.
 Well done Chris.

 When the dust settles England might claim this series was something of a success.
-We were relatively competitive in all three games and finally got across the line in the third.
-A 1-2 ODI defeat in India isn’t the worst result in the world after all.
+I guess we were relatively competitive in the first two games and finally got across the line in the third.
+A 1-2 ODI defeat in India isn’t the worst result in the world I suppose.

 Between innings yesterday Sky showed a very revealing statistic indeed.
-England have scored more runs per over (on average) that any team in world cricket over the last 12 months.
+England’s batsmen have scored more runs per over (on average) that any team in world cricket over the last 12 months.
 More than India, Australia, South Africa …. everyone.

 Although studio expert Paul Collingwood poured cold water on the suggestion that England’s bowling attack is the worst around (and I do agree to some extent) his explanation made no sense whatsoever.
 Colly claimed that England’s bowlers are so expensive because the opposition have to go hell for leather chasing our batsmen’s huge scores.

 Of course this works both ways.
 What about the occasions when England chase?
-And one could argue (in theory) that England’s batsmen score so quickly because they’re always chasing the enormous totals our bowlers concede!
+And one could argue (in theory) that England’s batsmen score so quickly because they’re always chasing the enormous totals our bowlers give away!

-Either way Sky’s statisticians have certainly given us lots of food for thought.
+Either way Sky’s statisticians have certainly given us food for thought.
 England really need to find a good death bowler and someone capable of taking wickets in the middle of the innings.
-Woakes kept his head beautifully yesterday but his performance before that was somewhat erratic.
+Woakes kept his head beautifully yesterday but his performance before that was erratic.

 I’d like to know what you would do.
 Would you stick with the players we’ve got and hope they improve, or would you go back to someone like Chris Jordan?
 Or do you think we should recall Stuart Broad?